-Ashley Riverside Apartments, a mixed-income property, is achieving the highest two and three-bedroom unrestricted rents in the market.
+Ashley Riverside Apartments, a mixed-income property, is achieving the highest three-bedroom unrestricted rents in the market.
 The Subject will be slightly superior to Ashley Riverside Apartments as a market-rate property upon completion.
-Ashley Riverside Apartments was built in 2004 and exhibits average condition, which is inferior to the anticipated excellent condition of the Subject upon completion.
-Ashley Riverside Apartments is located 0.8 miles from the Subject site and offers a similar location.
-Ashley Riverside Apartments offers slightly superior property amenities compared to the Subject as it offers a swimming pool, which the Subject will not offer, though it lacks a business center, which the Subject will offer.
-This property offers similar in-unit amenities to the proposed Subject.
+Ashley Riverside Apartments was built in 2004 and exhibits average condition, which is slightly inferior to the anticipated good condition of the Subject upon completion.
+Ashley Riverside Apartments is located 1.2 miles from the Subject in a similar location.
+Ashley Riverside Apartments offers similar property amenities compared to the Subject.
+This property offers slightly inferior in-unit amenities to the proposed Subject as it lacks washers and dryers, garbage disposals, microwaves and ceiling fans, which the Subject will offer, though it offers balconies/patios and walk-in closets, which the Subject will not offer.
 In terms of unit sizes, Ashley Riverside Apartments is similar to the Subject.
-The lowest two and three-bedroom unrestricted rents at Ashley Riverside Apartments are approximately 70 and 67 percent higher than the Subject's two and three-bedroom rents at 60 percent AMI.
+The lowest three-bedroom unrestricted rent at Ashley Riverside Apartments is approximately 96 percent higher than the Subject's three-bedroom rents at 60 percent AMI.